metareflection/synthesis-class/schedule_tentative.md

 ### Tuesday, September 12

-Dr. Will Byrd will present an introduction to relational programming and to the relational interpreter which can be used for synthesis.
+We will make the schedule.

 ### Thursday, September 14

-Dr. Will Byrd and Prof. Nada Amin will continue presenting relational programming, and possibly its extension in staged relational programming.
+Dr. Will Byrd will present an introduction to relational programming and to the relational interpreter which can be used for synthesis.

 ## Week 3: Enumerative Synthesis

 ### Tuesday, September 19

-Bottom-Up Explicit Search: BUSTLE (Neural Guided), Escher, angelic execution
+Top-Down Search: Osera

 ### Thursday, September 21

-Top-Down Search: Osera
+Bottom-Up Explicit Search: BUSTLE (Neural Guided), Escher, angelic execution

 ## Week 4: Inductive Synthesis